 If your little one has a sore tooth, make sure they avoid really hot or cold food.
 Thoroughly clean around the sore tooth and have them rinse their mouth with warm saltwater to remove any trapped food.
 We know a lot of online sources say to put aspirin on the tooth or gums, but believe us, don’t do that!
 Instead, have your child take an over-the-counter ibuprofen or acetaminophen, if necessary.
 For facial swelling, apply a cold compress to the face.
-Be sure to contact our office for an appointment as soon as possible.
+Be sure to contact our office for an appointment with an emergency pediatric dentist as soon as possible.

 If you think your child has a broken jaw, use a cold compress to reduce swelling.
 Call our office or head to the hospital immediately.
 Since a broken jaw is often the result of getting hit in the head, it’s important to seek immediate medical attention to also rule out a head injury.

 Canker sores and cold sores can be really annoying and painful, especially for little kids.
 Over-the-counter medications can provide some pain relief, while certain prescription medications can help shorten the duration of the lesions.
 If the pain persists and it’s affecting your child’s daily activities, give our office a call.

 KNOCKED OUT OR FRACTURED TOOTH

 Kids most commonly experience severe dental trauma when they’re first learning to walk or in those early teen years when they’re more active with friends riding bikes and playing sports.
 A custom mouthguard is the most effective way to prevent dental injuries.